 Carbon insets are investments in a more sustainable future.

-To help make the concept of insetting relatable, think about your own sourcing and waste streams and how you can implement insetting in your own life (sticking to a sustainable lifestyle-strategy and employing a few zero waste tips perhaps?).
+To help make the concept of insetting relatable, think about your own waste streams and how you can implement insetting in your own life (perhaps choosing a socially responsible investment firm or one of the B Corp banks, and employing a few zero waste tips).

 If you have a friend who also cares about their carbon footprint, share this article with them – after all, companies and businesses aren’t the only ones that might need some insetting insight.

 Whether you’re an individual trying to lead a sustainable lifestyle, or a company set on achieving carbon neutrality and zero waste, consider your inputs and outputs and how you can have a positive impact on your own “sphere of influence.”